netbsd8/computer-knowledge/system/networking.md

 - Asynchronous I/O: Many modern applications use asynchronous I/O techniques, such as epoll and AIO, to minimize the overhead of managing large numbers of connections.
 These techniques allow the application to process multiple connections simultaneously without blocking on I/O operations, which can improve the responsiveness and throughput of the application.

 - Hardware acceleration: Some servers use hardware acceleration, such as offloading network processing to dedicated network interface cards (NICs), in order to handle large volumes of traffic more efficiently.
-## bufferbloat
-- In a network, data is transmitted in packets, which are stored in buffers at various points in the network until they can be forwarded to their destination.
-If the buffers are too large, they can cause packets to be delayed and increase latency in the network, resulting in poor performance for users.
-- To address bufferbloat, various techniques have been developed, including active queue management (AQM) algorithms, such as CoDel and PIE, that can help to reduce the size of buffers and prevent excessive queuing of packets.
-In addition, Quality of Service (QoS) mechanisms can be used to prioritize certain types of traffic and prevent the bufferbloat phenomenon from negatively affecting real-time applications, such as voice and video.
 ## Receive packet steering (RPS)
 - The main purpose of RPS is to improve the scalability and performance of network packet processing in multi-core systems by distributing incoming packets across multiple CPU queues or cores.
 This can help to avoid bottlenecks and improve parallelism, and can be especially useful in high-bandwidth or high-throughput scenarios.
 - However, RPS can also introduce overhead and contention, especially if the CPU queues or cores are not evenly loaded or if there is a high degree of contention for shared resources such as memory or network buffers.
 In some cases, this can lead to increased latency, lower throughput, or even lower CPU utilization than a single-queue or single-core system.
 - To mitigate these issues, there are several techniques that can be used in conjunction with RPS, such as receive flow steering (RFS), which can help to further distribute incoming packets across multiple CPU cores or threads based on their flow or connection characteristics, and RSS (receive-side scaling), which can help to balance incoming traffic across multiple NIC queues.
-## Generic Receive Offload (GRO)
-- When a network interface receives a large packet, GRO can group the individual packets that make up the large packet into a single buffer or "segment" in the kernel memory.
-This can help to reduce the number of packets that need to be processed and passed up the networking stack, and can also reduce the amount of memory required to store the individual packets.
-- GRO can be especially useful for high-bandwidth or high-throughput scenarios where the network interface is receiving a large number of packets, such as in data center or cloud environments.
-By reducing the amount of CPU and memory overhead required for packet processing, GRO can help to improve the scalability and performance of the networking stack, and can help to avoid bottlenecks and contention.
-- Other related features of the networking stack include Generic Segmentation Offload (GSO), which can perform a similar function for outgoing packets, and Large Receive Offload (LRO), which can perform a similar function at the network interface hardware level.
-- fragmentation of IP packet vs GRO
-  - The fragmentation of IP packets at the IP layer is a different operation than the grouping of IP packets into a single buffer or "segment" by GRO.
-Fragmentation is used when a network packet is too large to be transmitted over the network in a single packet, so it is divided into smaller fragments that can be transmitted and reassembled at the receiving end.

-  - On the other hand, GRO is used when a large network packet is transmitted as a series of smaller IP packets that can be processed individually by the networking stack.
-GRO groups these individual IP packets into a single buffer or "segment" in the kernel memory, which represents the original, larger network packet that was transmitted.
+## bufferbloat
+- In a network, data is transmitted in packets, which are stored in buffers at various points in the network until they can be forwarded to their destination.
+If the buffers are too large, they can cause packets to be delayed and increase latency in the network, resulting in poor performance for users.
+- To address bufferbloat, various techniques have been developed, including active queue management (AQM) algorithms, such as CoDel and PIE, that can help to reduce the size of buffers and prevent excessive queuing of packets.
+In addition, Quality of Service (QoS) mechanisms can be used to prioritize certain types of traffic and prevent the bufferbloat phenomenon from negatively affecting real-time applications, such as voice and video.
 ## HTTP persistent connections
 - HTTP persistent connections allow multiple HTTP requests to be sent over a single TCP connection, without the need to establish a new connection for each request.
 This can improve the performance of web applications by reducing the overhead of connection establishment.
 ## Persistent TCP connections